ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 * `/w` : the width of the component
 * `/h` : the height of the component

-*Note: the bounding box should generally be created algorithmically by one of the `/set` functions*
+*Note: the bounding box should generally be created algorithmically by one of the `/set` functions.
+The path `/d` string should be parsed for the default width and height, and then the `/set` function should scale that value if necessary.*

 In the palette prototype for a graphic object, a default bounds aids in scaling the graphic if necessary (e.g. a stave will normally need to be scaled to span the dimensions of the time duration). ---> or if I can get the path bounds put into the score/model then we can probably autogenerate that? ...